 is an Intervention ...
 The Power of Appreciative Research

 In a few months I will teach social informatics at Furtwangen University.
-The university invited me to a talk and asked me to reflect on my favorite subject in research and development.
+The university invited me to a talk and asked me to reflect on my favourite subject in research and development.
 So I decided to introduce the audience to appreciative inquiry - being well aware that some of them may already know this philosophy and concept in organizational development.

 In sociology the field is the area where researchers work, for instance we perform research in a company.
 If you go into the field and leave behind the question "What is the problem?" you have the opportunity to discover a huge amount of resources in a group, a company or other organizations.